meowoodie/Learning-Temporal-Point-Processes-via-Reinforcement-Learning/README.md

 	ppg.train(sess, input_data, test_data, iters=10, display_step=1, pretrained=False)
 ```

 The details of the training process will be logged into standard error stream.
-Below is a test log information.
+Below is testing log information.
 ```shell
 2018-01-12 21:58:19.597947: W tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use SSE4.2 instructions, but these are available on your machine and could speed up CPU computations.
 2018-01-12 21:58:19.597973: W tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use AVX instructions, but these are available on your machine and could speed up CPU computations.